-Cahors, the capital of Quercy
+Cahors, the capital of the historic Quercy

 Cahors faithfully sided with the French King during the Franco-English conflict, but became English with the Treaty of Brétigny in 1360.